 Turn off your phone

 Australian Bush Flower Essences Bush Flower Essences work on the mind, body and spirit, and are obtained by extracting the healing vibrational quality from the most evolved part of the plant – the flowers.
 They work on an emotional level, harmonizing negative feelings and belief patterns held in the subconscious mind.
-There are two general blends that I would recommend to help around studying and exams, Emergency Essence which has a calming effect and Cognis Essence which gives clarity and focus.
-For our Teens, I would also suggest taking a look at Adol Essence which helps to balance the hormones.
+There are 5 general blends that I would recommend to help around studying and exams.
+Please see here for an article outlining these.
 I can make these blends up here for you with Colloidal Silver as the preservative (instead of alcohol like the shop bought blends).
-They are all natural and cost effective at $20 for approx: 4 weeks supply.
+They are all natural and cost effective at $22 for approx: 4 weeks supply.

 For help in devising an individualised study plan that will fit into your lifestyle, please do not hesitate to contact me on 0401 561923.